min2ha/ukwa-site/content/target/39443/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Euan Davidson for Angus North and Mearns on Facebook

 Facebook page of Euan Davidson, Scottish Liberal Democrats candidate for Angus North and Mearns in the 2016 Scottish Parliamentary election.